urbandroid-team/dont-kill-my-app/_vendors/huawei.md

 ### EMUI 9+ devices

+#### Classic battery optimization

+Open Settings, and search for and access Battery optimization.
+Touch the little inverted triangle next to Don't allow, touch All apps, locate and touch your app, and select Don't allow.

+#### PowerGenie

 Huawei is extremely inventive in breaking apps on their devices.
 In addition to all the non-standard power management measures described below, they introduced a new task killer app build right into EMUI 9 on Android Pie.